PhilipPartsch/sphinx-needs-code-template/docs/test/test_coverage.rst

    :style: datatables

-The coverage results can be found in different formats:
+The coverage results are available in different formats:

 -  Needs elements fetch from json file and translated to rst via `collections`: